How to build an effective team

 ⬇️ In the next tactic you will use Roles & Responsibilities to define clear responsibilities.

-Use Roles & Responsibilities to learn who does what
+Use Roles & Responsibilities to communicate who does what

 +

-🧠 Core Objective: better understand each others’ roles, and learn who is responsible for what.
+🧠 What’s the goal?
+To better understand each other’s roles, and learn who is responsible for what.

-The Roles & Responsibilities tactic helps you define clear responsibilities to prevent confusion around hierarchy and remit.
-This tactic reduces duplicate work and promotes better collaboration.
+👀 Why is this important?
+This tactic helps you define clear responsibilities to prevent confusion around hierarchy and remit.
+It also reduces duplicate work and promotes better collaboration.

 💡 Tip: make sure your team is up to date with active listening.